cstohlmann/oea-intune-module/README.md

  (INSERT POWERBI DASHBOARD VISUAL HERE)
  </p>

-The [name of module] module [welcome contributions](https://github.com/microsoft/OpenEduAnalytics/blob/main/CONTRIBUTING.md).
+The Microsoft Intune module [welcome contributions](https://github.com/microsoft/OpenEduAnalytics/blob/main/CONTRIBUTING.md).

 This module was developed by [name of contributor] in partnership with [name of education system, if any].
 The architecture and reference implementation for all modules is built on [Azure Synapse Analytics](https://azure.microsoft.com/en-us/services/synapse-analytics/) - with [Azure Data Lake Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) as the storage backbone, and [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) providing the role-based access control.